anthonyduong789/nvim/Notes/Typescript+React.md

 2. second
 3. third

+### useMemo

+- returns a memorized value similar to caching something so it doesn't need to be calculated

 ### useCallback

 > what essentially this does is that it memoroize a functionupreventing it from being recreated on every render unless its dependencies change.